Saba-Rostami/Hangman/README.md

 To play the game follow these steps:
 1. Run the Python script.
 2. Enter a single letter when prompted.
-3. The program will respond with "Good guess" for valid input or "Oops!
-That is not a valid input" for invalid input.
+3. The program will respond with "Good guess" for valid input or "Sorry, {letter} is not in the word.
+Try again" for invalid or incorrect input.
+4. Continue to guess letters and uncover the secret word.
+5. If you successfully guess the word, the program will display "Congratulations.
+You won the game!"
+If you run out of lives without guessing the word, it will display "You lost!"

 ## License